antievictionmappingproject/covid-19-map-react/code-introduction.md

 );
 ```

 Updating the state using the reducer actions is done with `useDispatch`.
-See the [docs](https://redux.js.org/tutorials/fundamentals/part-4-store#dispatching-actions)
+See the [docs](https://redux.js.org/tutorials/fundamentals/part-4-store#dispatching-actions).

 ### Carto

 Carto is used as the backend for our data.
-Carto exposes readonly queries from a PostGIS server.
-The queries are in `src/carto/queries.js` and are just SQL queries stored in template strings.
+Carto's Query API exposes readonly queries from a PostGIS server.

+The queries are in `src/carto/queries.js` and are just SQL queries in template strings.

 The `getCartoData` function in `src/carto/api` serialises the query as URL parameters and makes a GET request.
 The response is a GeoJSON feature collection for the corresponding layer.
 They are linked to the relevant layer in `map-layers.js`.

-Carto is populated through scripts that are connected to Airtable, however all that's exposed in the handy query endpoint.
+Carto is populated through scripts that are connected to Airtable tables, however that's all exposed in the handy query endpoint.

 ### Config

-The `src/config` directory is where you will find constants, options for configuring the leaflet map, and `map-layers.js`.
+The `src/config` directory is where you will find constants used around the application, options for configuring the leaflet map, and `map-layers.js`.

 #### `map-layers.js`